Let’s talk about fabric pilling: what causes pilling (lint balls), how to remove pilling from clothes and how to prevent it.

 This is a good reason to always check those fabric labels – it can save you from unwanted experiences later.

 Finally, avoid anything that includes three or more fabric types, these are the worst.
-If you think about it, it does make sense – the different types of fibers will have different properties and will probably be more likely to separate – therefore show wear – then the fabric made with only one type of fibers.
+If you think about it, it does make sense – the different types of fibers will have different properties and will probably be more likely to separate – therefore show wear – than the fabric made with only one type of fibers.

 Choose Tightly Woven Fabrics